thorst/laravel-jetstream-impersonate/README.md

 Since we are just using a `GET` to stop the impersonation, you can test as a regular user and as an admin, whether you are impersonating or not, by going to `https://mysite/impersonate/stop`

 ## Links
 Here are some tuts that I used to help get this working.
-THere are also two libs if you dont want to roll your own.
+There are also two libs if you dont want to roll your own.
 -  https://mauricius.dev/easily-impersonate-any-user-in-a-laravel-application/
 -  https://laracasts.com/discuss/channels/laravel/sanctum-still-sees-auth-as-main-user-when-impersonating
 -  https://github.com/404labfr/laravel-impersonate (How To: https://laravel-news.com/laravel-impersonate)